willbackslash/hitman/README.md

 ### You can get more details in the README inside `hitman-api` or `hitman-ui`
 ---
 ## Initial users
-All the users have the next password: `hitman2020`
+All the users have the default password: `hitman2020`

-### The users have the next hierarchy:
+### The users have the following hierarchy:
     theboss@hitman.com
     ├── manager1@hitman.com
     │   ├── hitman1@hitman.com